fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 - `z`: `array_like`; A `complex` number or sequence of `complex` numbers.
 - `deg`: `bool`, optional; Return angle in degrees if `True`, radians if `False` (default).

 &emsp;&emsp;The counterclockwise angle from the positive real axis on the `complex` plane, with dtype as `numpy.float64`.
-Examples:

 ``` python
 >>> np.angle([1.0, 1.0j, 1+1j])  # in radians